Picking the right fishing line for trout

-There are a lot of variables when it comes to catching trout, knowing what fishing line to use is one of the more important one.
-Having the wrong line means lost fish or getting no bites at all.
-In this article we will look at what fishing line you need for using a spinning rod setup for trout fishing.
+There are a lot of variables when it comes to catching trout, and knowing what fishing line to use is one of the more important one.
+Having the wrong line means losing fish or getting no bites at all.
+In this article, we will look at what fishing line you need for using a spinning rod setup for trout fishing.

-In general, when fishing for stocked trout with a spinning rod, fishing line of #2 to #4 is good, but you can use #6 as well but you sacrifice castability.
+When fishing for your average stocked trout with a spinning rod, monofilament fishing line of #2 to #4 strength is good.
+You can use #6 as well but you sacrifice castability.
 Beyond this, there are some considerations as to the material and color of your fishing line that I’ll also cover below.

 The Basics of Fishing Line Strength